jshakes/citibike-texts/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 A roll-your-own application for sending scheduled SMS messages with the number of bikes in your nearest New York Citibike docks.
+Requires a [Twilio account](https://www.twilio.com/try-twilio) (a free one works fine).

 ## Scheduling from Heroku